-Not to be confused with quartz, quartzite is a natural stone material that's a great alternative to marble, according to Wallenstein.
+Not to be confused with quartz, quartzite is a natural stone material that's a great alternative to marble, according to Vaquero.
 She points out that it's more durable and less porous than marble, which is less susceptible to stains and scratches.

 Freudenberger has mixed feelings about this countertop material, but it still makes her list of the best options.
-"I like that is is warm and very functional," she says.
+"I like that it is warm and very functional," she says.
 However, she'd only use it in very specific situations.
 For instance, she recommends using butcher block for a kitchen island, rather than for the entire space.

 The Takeaway: Butcher block is functional, but you may only want to use it in small doses.

-"I love the look of wood countertops, especially in walnut," Wallenstein says.
+"I love the look of wood countertops, especially in walnut," Vaquero says.
 According to her, this is one of the best countertop materials for a traditional, timeless space.
 Plus, you'll have a myriad of options when it comes to taking care of wood countertops.

 "There are great products out there for sealing and protecting them," she explains.
-"Some come prefinished, but it's important to keep an eye out for issues like warping, burns, knife marks, or cracking," Wallenstein advises.
+"Some come prefinished, but it's important to keep an eye out for issues like warping, burns, knife marks, or cracking," Vaquero advises.